 When Boniu fell ill, Confucius went to inquire after him.
 Holding Boniu’s hand through the window, he said: “He is dying.
 Such is fate, alas!
 That such a man should have an illness like this!
 That such a man should have an illness like this!”

-Virtuous conduct: Yan Hui, Min Ziqian, Ran Boniu, Ran Yong.
-Eloquent speech: Zai Yu, Zigong.
-Government and administration: Ran Qiu, Zilu.
-Cultural accomplishments: Ziyou, Zixia.
+Virtue: Yan Hui, Min Ziqian, Ran Geng, Ran Yong.
+Eloquence: Zai Yu, Zigong.
+Administration: Ran Qiu, Zilu.
+Letters: Ziyou, Zixia.